rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## iOS "Unrecognized font family" error

-For some of you, maybe you are done (it used to work a few months ago), but if you are still getting the very common **Unrecognized font family** error, there are still some things you can check or do.
+After following all these steps, if you are getting the very common **Unrecognized font family** error, there are still some things you can check or do.

 First, you should check your **info.plist** file, located in the **ios/customize_fonts_react_native_tutorial** folder.
 This file must have a section with key **UIAppFonts** that contains an array of strings with your fonts.
-If this is missing, then you should add it:
+If this is missing, then you should add this:

 ```xml
 <key>UIAppFonts</key>